ShowPitekkate/appinventor-sources-ewpatton/appinventor/docs/markdown/reference/components/media.md

  will be used.
 Otherwise should be set to a valid API key which can be obtained from https://tech.yandex.com/translate/.
 If the platform doesn't have a default key and one isn't provided here, an error will be raised.

+{:id="YandexTranslate.Name" .text .ro .bo} *Name*
+: Gets the name of the YandexTranslate.

 ### Events  {#YandexTranslate-Events}